Skip navigation

 • After-hours management of the University switchboard

-• Conduct of security risk audits in accordance with AS4360 and the Commonwealth Protective Security Manual 2005, where applicable.
+• Conduct of security risk audits in accordance with AS4360 and the Commonwealth Protective Security Policy Framework (PSPF), where applicable.

 Closed circuit television

-2. The Director, Facilities and Services, is responsible for defining the system specifications for closed circuit television and approving the installation of new systems within buildings and across campus.
+4. The Director of Facilities and Services is responsible for defining the system specifications for closed circuit television and approving the installation of new systems within buildings and across campus.

 Community awareness and individual responsibility

-2. Deans, Directors or equivalent are responsible for ensuring staff and students are briefed on the security requirements of their areas.
+1. The relevant Dean, Director or delegated officer are responsible for ensuring staff and students are briefed on the security requirements of their local areas.

-3. Staff and students are responsible for ensuring that they do not compromise University security arrangements through any deliberate or negligent act.
-Any deliberate breach of security arrangements may result in disciplinary action.
+2. Staff and students are responsible for ensuring that they do not compromise University security arrangements through any deliberate or negligent act.
+Any breach of security arrangements may result in disciplinary action.

 4. The University does not take responsibility for the loss or damage of personal property held on campus.
 Staff, students and visitors must take personal responsibility for the protection of their own property.